 Follow up on your order: Most genuine sellers will be quick to reply to emails, but a lack of response could indicate there’s trouble.

-Talk to your bank: If you paid by credit card, you can apply to your bank for a chargeback.
+Talk to your bank: They can talk to you about your refund options and how to protect your financial information.
+If you paid by credit card, you can apply to your bank for a chargeback.
 Most banks have a 60-day limit from the time of purchase for you to lodge a chargeback request.
 If you paid via a third party system such as PayPal, go through their dispute resolution process before attempting to go through the chargeback process with your bank.